QuarkCharmS/the_chunker/README.md

 - Works with **Hugging Face** tokenizer identifiers (e.g., `"Qwen/Qwen3-Embedding-8B"`, `"meta-llama/Llama-3-70b-hf"`).
 - You can add aliases or custom logic in `chunker_config.py` to map model names → tokenizer names.
-- If a tokenizer isn’t found, we fall back to a reasonable default and log a warning.
+- If a tokenizer isn't found, we fall back to a reasonable default and log a warning.

 > **Counting only**: The `model_name` is used to choose a tokenizer for **token counting**, not to call a remote API.
 Bring‑your‑own embedding/generation stack separately.